 6. Well connected

-All the essentials for thriving, sustainable communities and high levels of wellbeing have been front-of-mind in developing the new neighbourhoods.
-They are well served by infrastructure, convenient public services, open green spaces and facilities.
+All the essentials for thriving, sustainable communities and high levels of well-being have been considered in developing the new neighborhoods.
+They are well served by infrastructure, convenient public services, open green spaces, and facilities.
 They are resilient, able to adapt and cope with anything from severe weather to a health pandemic.
 They are built to evolve over time, in step with society’s changing needs.

 Inspiring change: Unlocking better outcomes for society by looking at infrastructure as a system of systems

 From the mid-2020s, buildings and infrastructure have been assembled onsite using design for manufacture and assembly (DfMA).
 Designs are based on modular, standardized components, built in a factory and then assembled when they arrive on site.

 For the people who live and work in buildings created using DfMA, the benefits come from design and build quality: they’re warmer in winter and cooler in summer, saving money on energy bills and providing better comfort.
 They provide better noise insulation, and they’re adaptable.
 Modular buildings created using DfMA are easy to alter by adding or removing components to suit changing purposes, lifestyles, and demands for space.
 Ultimately, they are also easy to disassemble.